cronologic-de/ug_tbt2pcie/source/hardware.rst

 USB-C
     This LED indicates a sufficient power supply by the USB-C port if green.
-    Only relevant for the TimeTagger4.
+    It is only relevant for the TimeTagger4.

 EXT PWR
     This LED indicates sufficient (green) or insufficient (red) power supply.
     If it is red, the connected power supply does not provide enough power.
+    It is only relevant for the xTDC4 and xHPTDC8.

 Inputs and connectors
 ---------------------